 You will read a variety of fiction and non-fiction texts from the 19th, 20th and 21st centuries.
 You will explore and analyse writers' views on a broad range of topics and be able to explain clearly which methods the writers use to carefully construct their texts.
-You will also write creatively; producing descriptive pieces, telling stories, arguing a point of view and persuading the reader.
-You will have the opportunity to discuss ideas in pairs and small groups, as well as giving presentations.
+You will also write creatively, producing descriptive pieces, telling stories, arguing a point of view and persuading the reader.
+For the spoken language element of the GCSE you will have the opportunity to discuss ideas in pairs and small groups, as well as giving presentations; this is given a separate grade and does not count towards your overall grade for GCSE English Language.